-Last Updated on Thursday, 28 May 2026, 17:36 by Denis Chabrol
+Last Updated on Thursday, 28 May 2026, 21:08 by Writer

-Hours after a West Bank Demerara man was arraigned on an indictable charge of illegal possession of 10 AK-47 assault rifles, police said three others were wanted in connection with that arms cache bust.
+Hours after a West Bank Demerara man was arraigned on an indictable charge of illegal possession of ten AK-47 assault rifles, police said three others were wanted in connection with that arms cache bust.

-They are 33-year old Antonio Alonzo “Lanzo” Lawrie, Ryan “Satan” Singh of Parika Outfall Seadam, and 21-year old Gregory Anthony Persaud if Area ‘G’ Ogle, East Coast Demerara and Farm, East Coast Demerara.
+They are 33-year-old Antonio Alonzo “Lanzo” Lawrie, Ryan “Satan” Singh of Parika Outfall Seadam, and 21-year-old Gregory Anthony Persaud if Area ‘G’ Ogle, East Coast Demerara and Farm, East Coast Demerara.

-A New Amsterdam Magistrate read the charge to the accused but he was not required to plead.
+A New Amsterdam magistrate read the charge to the accused but he was not required to plead.

-Police said the man was not required to plead and was subsequently remanded to prison after bail was refused.
+Police said the man was subsequently remanded to prison after bail was refused.

-The matter was adjourned to June 15, 2026.
+The matter was adjourned to June 15.

 During the operation, police said they were conducting a stop-and-search exercise along the Berbice River Bridge access road between 1 a.m. and 4:30 a.m. when a black Toyota Corolla Fielder motor car bearing registration number HC 9018 was stopped.